-Second trait of today's employment patterns described in the interviews is a growing presence of the grant-based positions.
-The responsibility for securing funds for one's employment is placed on the candidate not on an institution.
-The need to find money to fund one's post is a lengthy and time consuming process, followed by administrative burdens in grant management, which distracts from scientific activities.
-Still, interviewed researchers stress that the moments when they received the grants constituted usually an important milestone in their careers (confirming excellence), and they were important turning points, as simply allowing them to continue their work as physicists:
+The second trend in today's employment patterns described in the interviews is the growing presence of the grant-based positions.
+The responsibility for securing funds for one's employment is placed on the candidate not on the institution.
+The need to find money to fund